RobertRosca/environments/docs/maintenance/environments.md

 ## Environment Specification Setup

+This repository is stored in the directory `/gpfs/exfel/sw/software/euxfel-environment-management` on Maxwell.

 ### Creating New Specifications

 The first step to creating a new environment is activating an installation, this can be done with `module load exfel mambaforge`.
 Loading this module will initialise the Conda instance into the `base` environment which provides `grayskull` and `conda-lock` which are used to create the environments.